hazae41/httpsec/README.md

   if (sha256(document) !== "xyz")
     throw new Error()

-  parent.postMessage("please allow def456 and ghi789 to load")
+  parent.postMessage("please allow scripts def456 and ghi789 to load")

   ...
 </script>